superfly/docs/blueprints/going-to-production-with-hipaa-apps.html.md

 Fly.io's [secret manager stores](https://fly.io/docs/reference/secrets/) your application's API credentials and secrets in a secure vault.
 The contents remain encrypted and are only available from running Machine instances as environment variables.

-### Ask additional questions if there's something we didn't cover
+### Talk to our solution architects if you have questions

 If at any time during your evaluation of Fly you have questions about the infrastructure, security, or service terms you can ask in the community forums or [email Fly.io with your questions](mailto:sales@fly.io).

-## Ready for production?
-Sign a BAA
+## Deploy to production

+Once you've evaluated Fly.io and have a BAA, it's time to go to production.
+The remaind of this guide will walk you through how to setup an isolated production environment, controll access, and deploy your application.

+### Sign a Business Associate Agreement (BAA)

 When you're ready to start deploying HIPAA apps, you'll need to do some paperwork (don't worry, we use digital signatures) to make sure everything is compliant.

 - [Choose a plan](https://fly.io/plans) that includes HIPAA/BAA documents.
 - Sign in to the dashboard and request a signed BAA at [https://fly.io/dashboard/personal/documents](https://fly.io/dashboard/personal/documents) or [contact us](mailto:sales@fly.io) and we'll help.

-## Deploy to production

-Once you've evaluated Fly.io and have a BAA, it's time to go to production.

-### Provision production in an isolated environment
+### Provision an isolated production environment

 Ensure the production environment to be separate from the test and staging environments used to test this application.